• Skip to primary navigation

 For years, Vivan didn’t have a bookkeeping system and ignored her bookkeeping until it was time to file her taxes.
 Then, she rushed through her bank statements and captured only her major expenses, forgetting about her smaller day-to-day expenses.
 She was only claiming half of her tax deductions.

-After getting set up in QuickBooks Online, Vivan developed a weekly bookkeeping routine and stuck to it.
+After getting set up in a digital accounting program, Vivan developed a weekly bookkeeping routine and stuck to it.
 Now her books are updated weekly, and every single expense is accounted for.
 When she files her taxes, she no longer spends hours reviewing bank statements; instead, just runs a report and sends it to her tax person.

 3. Hire professional bookkeeping and tax resolution help